tisztamo/Junior/prompt/format/new_file_version.md

 # Output Format

-Provide the new version file as a single code block, prefixed with its path and a colon
+Provide the new file(s) as code blocks, each prefixed with its path and a colon.
-Important: Avoid any explanatory text, as your output will be programmatically processed!
+Avoid any explanatory text, as your output will be programmatically processed!